dfosco/dfosco.github.io/_posts/2015-06-27-21-management-things-i-learned-at-imgur.markdown

 image-alt:
 ---

-So many good points on mission, values and _company-building_ here.
+So many good points on mission, values and building a company.
 Don't let the title fool you, there's no "management" advice in this list.

 Some highlights: